- Streaming Video Informational Presentations

 If you are in another retirement program with a private company or retired from the State of Texas (ERS), you are still required to be in the ACCMPP.

-When you permanently terminate employment with ACC, complete a Distribution Election form requesting a refund.
-Submit this form directly by mail or fax to the Third Party Administrator.
+When you permanently terminate employment with ACC, you may complete a Distribution Election form requesting a refund.
+Submit this form directly by mail, fax or email to the Plan Administrator (see below).
 Refunds are made ninety (90) days after the close of the month in which you receive your final paycheck, or later at the participant’s direction.
-You will receive the College’s contribution (1.5%) and your contributions (6.0%) when you request a distribution causing a taxable consequence in the year of withdrawal.
+You will receive the College’s contribution (1.5%) and your contributions (6.0%), along with any investment gain or loss, when you request a distribution.
+This is a taxable event in the year of withdrawal and may be subject to a 10% tax penalty if you are under the age of 59 ½.

-If you have less than $1,000 and no contributions to your account for eighteen (18) months, you are required to take a distribution of your account.
-You will be sent a lump sum distribution to your last known address.
+If you have less than $5,000 and make no contributions to your account for eighteen (18) months, you are required to take a distribution of your account.
+If you do not request a distribution or rollover to another eligible retirement plan such as an IRA, your account will be automatically distributed as follows:

-Please note: If an account is suspended because the employee cannot be located and no contributions are made after two years, the account will cease earning interest.
-A 10% penalty upon withdrawal will apply to some or all of your distributions.
-To avoid an IRS penalty you may do a rollover to an IRA or eligible retirement plan.
-NOTE: Any distribution or roll-over will have a taxable implication for the applicable tax year.
-You will receive a 1099R form which details the taxable portion of your refund
+Please note: If an account is suspended because you cannot be located and no contributions are made after two years, the account will cease earning interest.
+A 10% penalty upon withdrawal will apply to some or all of your distributions, if you are under age 59 1/2.
+To avoid an IRS penalty you may rollover your account to an IRA or eligible retirement plan.
+NOTE: Any distribution will have a taxable implication for the applicable tax year.
+You will receive a 1099R form which details the taxable portion of your refund.

 |Statutory Basis:||Omnibus Budget Reconciliation Act 1990|